- Europe: European Union, Andorra, Liechtenstein, Norway, Serbia, Switzerland, Ukraine, United Kingdom.

 What are Sigfox classes?

-Sigfox defines an uplink classification for each RC, which applies to every device and is assessed when passing the Sigfox Ready certification.
+Sigfox technology defines an uplink classification for each RC, which applies to every device and is assessed when passing the Sigfox Ready certification.

 These classes are ranked from strongest to weakest: U0, U1, U2, and U3.
 They indicate the RF radiated performance of a device, which can have a significant impact on the message success rate.
 They are based on EIRP (effective isotropic radiated power) intervals.